Qualifying Conditions for Medical Marijuana

-The Office of Compassionate Use is the office within Florida's Department of Health that regulates the Florida medical marijuana program.
-The Office of Compassionate Use also administers the Compassionate Use Registry.
+The Office of Medical Marijuana is the office within Florida's Department of Health that regulates the Florida medical marijuana program.
+The Office of Medial Marijuana administers the Medical Marijuana Use Registry.

-The Compassionate Use Registry is a database of medical patients who have enrolled in Florida's medical marijuana program.
+The MMUR is a database of medical patients who have enrolled in Florida's medical marijuana program.
 This database is used by state and local law enforcement to verify that a patient is a valid medical marijuana patient and therefore immune from being arrested for use or possession of marijuana.

 Is Dr. Jarrod Friedman certified as a medical marijuana doctor in Florida?

 Yes.
 Dr. Friedman is certified to evaluate you and determine if you qualify for medical marijuana.
-After the evaluation, Dr. Friedman will enter a recommended dosage amount into the Compassionate Use Registry, which will allow you to purchase medical marijuana from a licensed dispensary.
+After the evaluation, Dr. Friedman will enter a recommended dosage amount into the Medical Marijuana Use Registry, which will allow you to purchase medical marijuana from a licensed dispensary.